Royal Ottawa

 About

-Few clubhouses in Canada are as stately as Royal Ottawa’s Tudor style one.
-Its position just steps from the first tee, 9th and 18th greens, and several sweeping views across other closing holes lays its presence over the clubs members and guests with grand ambition.
+There are few clubhouses in Canada, and even the club’s that occupy them, that are as stately as Royal Ottawa.
+The Tudor style buildings position just steps from the first tee, 9th and 18th greens, and several sweeping views across other closing holes, lays its presence over the clubs members and guests with grand ambition.
+A defining element of the golf course’s inviting allure.

 The club’s architectural history is a bit murky due to two separate fire’s which destroyed the clubhouse and some historical artifacts in 1904 and again in 1930.
-Design credit is primarily contributed to Tom Bendelow and Willie Park Jr. who both had a hand in shaping the design.
+Nonetheless design credit is primarily contributed to Tom Bendelow and Willie Park Jr. who both had a hand in shaping the design.
 The legendary golf architect Harry Colt also visited during the club’s formative years and may have had a hand in its development.
 Along the way architects Graham Cooke, and more recently Neil Haworth redeveloped bunkers and other design changes here and there to bring the course along with the modern game.
-Neil Haworth is credited with designing the new third hole after lengthening the first and removing the old second for safety concerns.

 Featured Holes and Course Details